 To return to using reservations, you must delete the active model definition.
-After that, you can configure reservations (using the FlexNet License Server Administrator command-line tool).
+After that, you can configure reservations (using the FlexNet License Server Administrator command-line tool or the FlexNet License Server Manager).

 For information about deleting the active model definition, see Delete the Model Definition.